locoframework/loco-rails/README.md

 ### `emit`

-This method emits a notification that informs recipients about an event that occurred on the given resource e.g. _post was updated_, _ticket was validated_...
+This method emits a notification that informs recipients about an event that occurred on the given resource - e.g., _the post was updated_, _the ticket was validated_.
 If a WebSocket connection is established - a message is sent this way.
 If not - it's delivered via AJAX polling.
-Switching between available method is done automatically.
+Switching between an available method is done automatically.

 Notifications are stored in the *loco_notifications* table in the database.
-One of the advantages of saving messages in a DB is - **when client loses connection with the server and restores it after a certain time - he will get all not received notifications** 👏.
-Unless you delete them before, of course.
+One of the advantages of saving messages in a DB is that **when the client loses connection with the server and restores it after a certain time - he will get all not received notifications** 👏 unless you delete them before, of course.

 Example: